nithinaditya/SW-F10/README.md

-Handwriting Quality Analysis Tool built for the SIH hackathon.
+Handwriting Quality Analysis Tool built for the course DataX.